Tarapur Assembly constituency: Overview

 Murade, Gangata, Dariyapur-1 & 2 & Kharagpur (NA) of Kharagpur CD Block.

 The constituency is dominated by the backward castes and in this constituency, the candidates belonging to Kushwaha caste has been winning consecutively for decades.
 Veteran politician Shakuni Choudhary was elected from this constituency for six times.
 He won as an independent candidate for the first time in 1985, and in his last election in 2010, he was defeated by Neeta Chaudhary of Janata Dal (United).
 Even before Shakuni Chaudhary, Tarini Prasad Singh, who also belonged to Kushwaha caste, was elected from this constituency twice.
 In 2015, Mewalal Chaudhary, husband of former legislator Neeta Chaudhary contested against Shakuni Chaudhary, who was a candidate of Hindustani Awam Morcha then.
 Latter was defeated and Mewalal was victorious in 2015 elections.
 Mewalal Chaudhary was re-elected in 2020 Assembly elections and following his death in 2021, a bypoll was conducted in the constituency in the year 2021.
 In this bypoll, Rajiv Kumar Singh was declared winner.
+In 2025, the incumbent Chief Minister of Bihar, Samrat Choudhary contested from this seat as a Bharatiya Janata Party candidate and won.